DougTrajano/olid-br/README.md

 This repository contains the source code to prepare, build, and publish the OLID-BR dataset.

-The repositorty is structured as follows:
+The repository is structured as follows:

 - `/docs` contains the documentation for the dataset (available [here](https://dougtrajano.github.io/olid-br/)).
 - `/notebooks/baselines` contains notebooks for baseline models.